 Examples of projects that could be funded include: training, workshops, forums, films, outreach activities, and development of printed materials or media about diversity or that highlight diversity within your unit.

 Applications will be accepted on a rolling basis.
 The proposals will be reviewed by the ADVANCE Faculty Affairs and Diversity Office.
-Applicants can expect to receive a decision within one week.
+Applicants can expect to receive a decision within two weeks.
 Awards will be made until allotted funds are expended.

 Proposals will be evaluated based on the following criteria: